djh20/candle-pi-dash/README.md

 # CANdle Dash
-A companion dash app for CANdle, made with Flutter.
+An advanced dashboard display app for the ZE0 Nissan Leaf.

-The app is intended to be used as a advanced dashboard display for the 2011 Nissan Leaf.
+This branch is compatible with the ELM327 Bluetooth ODB2 Scanner (CANdle is **not** required).

 **This is a personal project - it's not intended for public use.
 However, feel free to use it if you're able to get it working :)**